-DEBRA DUNLAP, FDE
+DEBRA DUNLAP, CFDE

-Handwriting and Questioned Document Examination Services
+Forensic Handwriting and Document Examiner

 Care and Handling of Documents